Get Started With the Hazelcast CLC

 SELECT * FROM currencydata ORDER BY Code;

-2. Then, to run the script on your production cluster, execute the following command:
+3. Then, to run the script on your Test2 cluster, execute the same command replacing the cluster name.

 Summary